Collars

 PatPet 356A Dog Training Collar

-The PatPet 320 is the best dog training collar we’ve seen for under $40.
-It gets rave customer reviews, performs well, and has most of the features you’ll need as long as you don’t require a long-range (its range is roughly 330 yards).
+The PatPet 320 is the best dog training collar I’ve seen for under $40.
+It gets rave customer reviews, performs well, and has most of the features you’ll need as long as you don’t require a long-range, which is roughly 330 yards.
+The rechargeable batteries only take two hours to charge and can last up to 40 days.

-This budget-friendly training collar features a waterproof collar, safety silicone caps for the prongs, and three training modes: beep, vibration (1-8 levels), and static shock (1-16 levels).
-And it fits many dogs with an adjustable neck size from 7.8 inches to 27 inches (around 15 to 100 pounds).
+This budget-friendly training collar features a waterproof collar, safety silicone caps for the prongs, and three training modes: beep, vibration (1 to 8 levels), and static shock (1 to 16 levels).
+The strap is made of durable nylon and is reflective, which is excellent for low-visability walkies.
+It fits many dogs with an adjustable neck size from 7.8 inches to 27 inches, approximately 15 to 100 pounds.
+This product comes with a 1-year warranty.

 Price